johnrom/nimble-wp-cli/README.md

 ### Afterthoughts

 Some of the Docker technologies used by this project have been deprecated after a year or so. `docker-compose` templates may need to be updated to stop using the `extends` keyword, or we should get together and ask to reimplement `extends` in v3!

+This also doesn't use the latest version of WordPress right now, as I haven't had time to update the WP image on Docker Hub (I believe the entrypoint method has changed), so you should update WordPress after downloading (maybe via WP-CLI!).